-Doctors are working to learn more about laryngeal and hypopharyngeal cancer, ways to prevent them, how to best treat them, and how to provide the best care to people diagnosed with these diseases.
+Doctors are working to learn more about laryngeal and hypopharyngeal cancer, ways to prevent them, how to best treat them, and how to provide the best care to people diagnosed with either of these diseases.
 The following areas of research may include new options for patients through clinical trials .
 Always talk with your doctor about the diagnostic and treatment options best for you.

 Radiation therapy approaches.
 Researchers are evaluating more effective ways of using radiation treatment.
 One promising approach, radiosensitization, involves giving drugs that make the cancer cells more sensitive to radiation therapy so they can be destroyed more easily.
 Another approach is called hyperfractionated radiation therapy, in which radiation therapy is given in several small doses per day.

 Targeted and tumor-specific therapy .
 Increasing knowledge of the biology of cancer is leading to the development of biologic and targeted therapies.
 Multiple new drugs are currently under various stages of development.
-They offer real hope for targeted tumor-specific approaches for these types of cancer (and head and neck cancer, in general).
+They offer real hope for targeted tumor-specific approaches with equal or greater effectiveness and fewer side effects for these types of cancer and for head and neck cancer overall.

 Supportive care.
 Clinical trials are underway to find better ways of reducing symptoms and side effects of current laryngeal and hypopharyngeal cancer treatments in order to improve patients’ comfort and quality of life.

-To find clinical trials specific to your diagnosis, talk with your doctor or search online clinical trial databases now .
+- To find clinical trials specific to your diagnosis, talk with your doctor or search online clinical trial databases now .
 Please note this link will take you outside of this guide.